-All phases, starting with Phase 1

-Mind mapping

-Mind mapping is used to organize and explore ideas in a transparent and participative manner.

-Time taken can range from a few minutes to a one-hour session, depending on the context.

-The tool is useful to generate creative ideas, structure thinking, plan activities and organize material after a brainstorming session.
-It can be used to organize information connected to SWOT analysis and problem tree analysis.
-It can also be used to map out the whole planning process (see Figure 1).

-The planning team can use mind mapping, which is very useful in participative sessions with a wider group of stakeholders.

-All those involved in the planning team and planning process can benefit from greater clarity and seeing clear linkages between activity areas.

-A mind map is a way to show and explore connections in a hierarchical manner.
+Phase All phases, starting with phase 1 Sub-phase Name of tool Mind mapping Objective Mind mapping is used to organize and explore ideas in a transparent and participative manner Total time spent on this tool Time taken can range from a few minutes to a 1-hour session, depending on the context.
+Under which circumstances to use the tool The tool is useful to generate creative ideas, structure thinking, plan activities and to organize material after a brainstorming session.
+It can be used to organise information connected to SWOT analysis and problem tree analysis.
+It can also be used to map out the whole planning process (see figure 1).
+Main actor(s) responsible Mind mapping can be used by the planning team and is very useful in participative sessions with a wider group of stakeholders.
+Target / beneficiary All those involved in the planning team and planning process can benefit from greater clarity and seeing clear linkages between activity areas.
+Description of tool A mind map is a way to show and explore connections in a hierarchical manner.
 The starting point is the key issue being addressed.
-From this, lines are drawn to the next level of activities or factors, and then the process is repeated.
-Figure 19 illustrates this process.
+From this lines are drawn to the next level of activities or factors, and then the process is repeated.
+This is illustrated in figure 1.
 For example, a problem tree could be drawn with boxes for causes and effects.
 Each of these groups would then be subdivided.
 A SWOT analysis can also use a mind map to explore causes and effects related to the factors influencing desired outcomes.

-A mind map can be built in many ways from a drawing on a piece of paper, though participative processes using cards, to stand-alone and group access software.
+A mind map can be built in many ways from a drawing on a piece of paper, though participative processes using cards to stand-alone and group access software.
 Software references are given in the references section.
 The description here assumes using a computer or tablet based app, but the principles are the same as using pen and paper or cards.

-- Step 1: State the key issue or objective in the centre. - Step 2: Identify the main components or groups of factors or actions (depending on the subject). - Step 3: For each component or group repeat the action resulting in a hierarchy of ideas.
-It is good to work quickly, capture ideas and later come back and organize. - Step 4: Re-organize the ideas as appropriate.
-If you use software versions, it is very easy to expand and contract branches and drag groups to new locations.
+Step 1: Put the key issue or objective in the centre Step 2: Put down the main components or groups of factors or actions (depending on the subject)

+Step 3: from each of these repeat the action - resulting in a hierarchy of ideas. t is good to work quickly, capture ideas and later come back and organize.
+Step 4: Re-organise the ideas as appropriate.
+In software versions it is very easy to expand and contract branches and drag groups to new locations.
 Step 5: Use the mind map to communicate and discuss ideas (it is useful to use a projector for this, if available).
 It can also be used to structure ideas for a report.

-- + Stimulates thinking and organising thoughts.

-- + Simple to use.

-- + Can be used solo and in groups.

-- + Makes ideas and assumptions transparent.

-- + Links well with other tools.

-- + Can be used with and without software.

-- + Software is easily and freely available.

-+ Documentation of results is easy to do.

-- May seem abstract to those unused to the idea (it is a matter of taste).

-- SWOT analysis

-- Problem tree analysis

-- SMART objectives

-- · Logical Framework

-- Gantt chart

-Serrat, O. (2009) Drawing mind maps.
+Advantages and Advantages (+) disadvantages of + Stimulates thinking and organizing thoughts this tool Simple to use + Can be used solo and in groups + Makes ideas and assumptions transparent Links well with other tools + Can be used with and without software + Software is easily and freely available + Documentation of results is easy to do Disadvantages (-) May seem abstract to those unused to the idea (it is a matter of taste) Related tools SWOT analysis Problem tree analysis SMART objectives Logical Framework Gantt chart References and Generally accessible documents: further resources Serrat, O. (2009) Drawing mind maps.
 Knowledge Solutions, no. 40, 3 p.

-SOFTWARE

-A web search will provide many sources.
+Software A web search will provide many sources.
 The following list gives some examples.

-FREE SOFTWARE INCLUDES THE FOLLOWING:

-- Freemind (Windows) - Mindmeister (IOS and Android) can be used to a limited extent free.
+Free software includes: Freemind (Windows) Mindmeister (IOS and Android) - can be used to a limited extent free.
 Useful for shared access.
 Paid software includes Xmind and MindManager (Windows and Mac).
-Mindmanager is very powerful and links to project management, but is expensive.

-- iThoughts (IOS and Mac) - SimpleMind (Android)
+Mindmanager is very powerful and links to project management, but is expensive. iThoughts (IOS and Mac) SimpleMind (Android)

+Academic documents (access may be limited):